Mashael999/Cardiovascular-Disease-Classification-Project/Proposal/Readme.md

 ## Purpose:
-The objective in this project is to build machine learning models to classify or identify patient's condition based on medical examination for the patient.
+The goal of this project is to build machine learning models to classify or identify patient's condition on Cardiovascular Disease based medical examination for the patient.

 ## Data Description